ballardjoel-dev/bootdev-progress/notes/learn_linux/filesystems.md

 Displays contents of files sequentially.
 Example: cat pets.txt

+You can also use cat to add text to a file by using the >> operator.
+Example: cat >> pets.txt

+You can save edits by pressing ctrl+D

 ### head & tail
 Show the first or last lines of a file (default 10 lines).
 Example: head -n 5 example.txt (first 5 lines)